Signature preview not working in Outlook

 First, you need to make sure that your images are correctly inserted into the signature.
 To check your signature:

-- Open the Manage Signatures App and select your signature rule.
+- Log in at app.codetwo.com and select your signature rule.

 - Go to the Design tab and open (edit) your signature to launch the signature editor.